vwh/temp-mail/README.md

 3.  **Production Deployment (Secrets)**: For production, you must set `TELEGRAM_BOT_TOKEN` and `TELEGRAM_CHAT_ID` as secrets using `wrangler`.
 This securely stores your sensitive information with Cloudflare.

-    Run the following commands in your terminal and enter the respective values when prompted:
+    Run following commands in your terminal and enter respective values when prompted:
     ```bash
     bun wrangler secret put TELEGRAM_BOT_TOKEN
     bun wrangler secret put TELEGRAM_CHAT_ID